13 Best Tools For Remote Work From Home

 When doing remote work from home, you can’t simply tell your colleague to come over and look at your monitor.
 What you can do, however, is use Loom to record your entire screen and share the recording via a link.
 You can even include footage from your webcam to let your colleague see your face while you’re explaining, making Loom an excellent alternative to typing an email or meeting live.

 To install Loom, you don’t need administrator privileges because this useful remote working tool is available as an extension for the Google Chrome web browser.
-The free version lets you save up to 100 recordings, each up 5 minutes long.
+The free version lets you save up to 25 videos, each up to 5 minutes, max 720p.

 👍🏼 Pros: